Deployment Guides#

 Deploying the KVM virtual appliance

-1. Contact Plixer Technical Support and use the link they provide to download the latest KVM virtual appliance package:
+1. Log in to the Plixer Customer Portal or use the link provided by Plixer Technical Support to download the latest KVM virtual appliance package:

 curl -k -o PACKAGE_FILENAME.tar.gz https://files.plixer.com/PACKAGE_PATH/PACKAGE_FILENAME.tar.gz